libp2p/blog/src/_blog/libp2p-IPFSþing-2023-recap.md

 [Marten Seemann](https://github.com/marten-seemann) (go-libp2p maintainer, Software Engineer at Protocol Labs)<br>
 [Marco Munizaga](https://github.com/marcopolo) (go-libp2p and zig-libp2p maintainer, Software Engineer at Protocol Labs)

-Marten, with the help of Marco, presented on advancements in using HTTP(S) over libp2p.
+Marten, with the help of Marco, presented on advancements in using [HTTP(S) over libp2p](https://github.com/libp2p/specs/pull/508).
 HTTP(S) is a universally supported protocol with lots of established infrastructure but it has some key limitations that libp2p solves.
 In this talk Marco and Marten demonstrate the use of js-libp2p and service workers to intercept normal HTTP(S) calls in the browser and re-route them over the libp2p connection to a peer that handles the HTTP(S) request and serves the content back over the libp2p connection.
 This approach solves the problem of making web apps able to use both normal HTTP(S) to access regular web servers and libp2p connections to access HTTP(S) servers running as libp2p peers.

 @[youtube](aDHymXQJ4bs)
 [Marten Seemann](https://github.com/marten-seemann) (go-libp2p maintainer, Software Engineer at Protocol Labs)<br>
 [Marco Munizaga](https://github.com/marcopolo) (go-libp2p and zig-libp2p maintainer, Software Engineer at Protocol Labs)

 Don't miss this presentation by Marten and Marco.
 They start off showing how libp2p is evolving and improving with the addition of the QUIC transport followed by an explanation of how simple it is to create a compatible libp2p stack out of a QUIC library, the libp2p TLS extension and some code for doing peer ID encoding and sending multistream headers.
-To prove how simple it is, Marco showed of his zig-libp2p implementation sending a ping to a go-libp2p node.
+To prove how simple it is, Marco showed off his zig-libp2p implementation sending a ping to a go-libp2p node.

 @[youtube](OHrtv1jz2Jc)